Chloe Bibby: WNBA

 Bibby went undrafted in the 2022 WNBA draft, but right after the draft she signed a training camp contract with the Minnesota Lynx.
 On 2 May, she was waived by the Lynx.

 On 5 February 2025, Bibby signed a training camp contract with the Golden State Valkyries.
 On 14 May, she was waived by the Valkyries.
 On 15 June, Bibby re-signed with Golden State.
 She made her debut on 17 June, in an 88–77 victory over the Indiana Fever, scoring 12 points in 24 minutes off the bench.
 On 30 June, she was waived by the team after appearing in 5 games, averaging 6.4 points and 2.8 rebounds per game.

 On 25 July 2025, the Indiana Fever signed Bibby to a seven-day contract.
 On 1 August, Bibby was signed for the remainder of the season with the Fever.
 Before the Fever's 22 August game, Bibby was listed as "out" on the injury report for the first time this season with a left knee injury.
 Bibby would not return to play and was ruled out for the remainder of the season on 4 September.
 Fever head coach Stephanie White stated that same day to the press that Bibby's knee became swollen with their travel and they had, "not been able to get the swelling reduced...[and she was] definitely not going to be ready by the end of the season."

+On April 3, 2026, she was drafted 11th overall by the Portland Fire in the 2026 WNBA expansion draft, acquiring her from the Indiana Fever.

+On May 6, 2026, the Phoenix Mercury announced that they had acquired Bibby from the Portland Fire via trade.
+However, she was waived by the Mercury within 48 hours, making her an unrestricted free agent.

+On June 30, 2026, Bibby signed a player development contract with the Chicago Sky, following the team's promotion of Aicha Coulibaly to a full contract.

+Bibby received a standard contract offer from the Minnesota Lynx on July 31, 2026.
+After the Chicago Sky declined to match the offer, she signed a rest-of-season contract with the Lynx the following day.